Rafz9Abz9/AbzRecipe/README.md

 ## CRUD Functionality
 - Create: users can create a comment under different recipes when logged in and can save their favorite recipes.
-- Read: users can view their saved recipes in the favorite's page when logged in.
+- Read: users can view their saved recipes in the favorite's page when logged in and view comments they posted in 'my comments' page.
 - Update: users can update their profile details when logged in.
+Users can also edit comments they made for recipes.
 - Delete: users can delete the comments that they made under recipes when logged in.
 - Admin CRUD functionality implementation done from the Django Admin dashboard.